floatingpurr/las-model/README.md

-# las-model
+# The LAS Data Model

-Semantic data model backing the LAS
+Semantic data model backing the LAS.
+More info coming soon...